billyquith/ponder/README.md

 Linux & OSX: [![Build Status](https://travis-ci.org/billyquith/ponder.svg?branch=master)](https://travis-ci.org/billyquith/ponder) -
 Windows: [![Build status](https://ci.appveyor.com/api/projects/status/spskn9y93e8osve2/branch/master?svg=true)](https://ci.appveyor.com/project/billyquith/ponder/branch/master)

+### Version 3 Alpha

+_This is an alpha release of Ponder V3.
+It is still in development, and the API is unstable/changing.
+The older, stable versions are tagged and there are zips of these._

+_Please feel free to download and try, but, be warned: features and the API may change until the full version released._

 ### About

 Ponder is a C++ multi-purpose reflection library.
 It provides an abstraction for most